 There are lots of different forms of energy.

 All moving objects have kinetic energy.
-A ball moving, car moving and a person running all have kinetic energy!
+A ball rolling, a car moving, and a person running all have kinetic energy!

-The faster an objects moves the more kinetic energy it has.
+The faster an object moves, the more kinetic energy it has.

 Objects that give off light have light energy.
 The sun, candles and light bulbs all have light energy.